gmac/graphql-breadth-exec/README.md

 This means all field instances are inherently batched as a function of the engine without using DataLoader promise patterns.
 However, promises are still relevant for batching work _across field instances_ (ie: same field using different aliases, or different fields sharing a query, etc.), and they can be considerably more efficient in breadth execution by binding many objects to a single promise rather than generating a promise per object:

 ![Promises](./images/promises.png)

+## Napkin math

+**Assumption:** all GraphQL fields have some non-zero overhead cost associated with their execution.
+For simplicity, let's round up and say this cost is `1ms`.

+**Scenario:** we resolve five fields (_depth_) across a list of 1000 objects (_breadth_).

+* In depth-first execution, we call 5000 field resolvers (_depth × breadth_) and incur `5s` of cost.
+* In breadth-first execution, we call 5 field resolvers (_depth-only_) and incur only `5ms`.

+Now assume each field operates lazily and returns a promise:

+* In depth-first execution, we build and resolve 5000 intermediary promises (_depth × breadth_).
+* In breadth-first execution, we build and resolve 5 intermediary promises (_depth-only_).

+Now assume we chain a `.then` onto the lazy promise resolution:

+* In depth-first execution, we build and resolve 10,000 intermediary promises (_depth × breadth × 2_).
+* In breadth-first execution, we build and resolve 10 intermediary promises (_depth × 2_).

 ## Prototype usage